David grew up experiencing a unique perspective as the son of crusade evangelist, Brian Willersdorf and Gospel singer Christine Willersdorf.

 David first performed on stage in a band with he and his young cousins.

 “My mother and her sister would have all of us kids perform prior to their trio getting up on stage.
-I can’t remember us being truly great musicians at the time, but we were very cute,” says David.
+I can’t remember us being truly great musicians at the time, but we had the cute kid factor down pat,” says David.

 Much of David’s early years saw his family travelling in-between his father’s events in Australia and overseas.